 A beautiful building, with a domed tower, is now an aged care facility like many of the grand old homes in Ashfield.
 St John’s Church, built in the 1840s is the oldest authenticated building in the suburb.
 A worker resting in the shade of the entrance to the church offers to move so that I can take a photo.

 Another grand building looks like a church with its four-storey tower.
 In fact, it is a 10-bedroom Queen Anne style mansion.
-While another community garden and a “Little Library” create a sense of community, the numerous “report illegal dumping” signs and a few piles of discarded goods indicate a problem.
+While a community garden and a “Little Library” create a sense of community, the numerous “report illegal dumping” signs and a few piles of discarded goods indicate a problem.

-Boys are playing ball at Hammond Park on Frederick street where a line of trailers advertise anything from asbestos removal, tree lopping and roofing.
+Boys play ball at Hammond Park on Frederick street where a line of trailers advertise anything from asbestos removal, tree lopping and roofing.
 They are an eyesore.
 The building that once housed the Peek Freans (Vita Wheat) factory is now home to a large hardware store.
 There is no hint of its previous use, but the clock tower added in the 1940s remains.

 The Underline Project